 This course provides knowledge of the development and administration of early childhood education programs.
 Emphasis is placed on evaluation of policies and procedures, organizational structure, management, and the quality measures through state agencies.
-(3 sch: 3-hr lecture) Prerequisite: Instructor Approved
+(3 sch: 3-hr lecture) Prerequisite: Instructor Approved and environments.
+As students gain a broader understanding of young children, this knowledge will be reflected in their curriculum planning.
+Students will gain strategies for organizing, analyzing, and interpreting observation data to improve program quality and meet the needs of individual children.
+The learning experiences will be implemented during Practicum.
+(3 sch: 3-hr lecture)

-CDT 2513 Family Dynamics and Community Involvement

-This course provides knowledge for establishing successful partnerships with children's families and communities by creating respectful, reciprocal relationships that support and empower families while involving families in their children's development and learning. (ages birth to 8 years).
+CDT 2513 Family Dynamics and Community Involvement---This course provides knowledge for establishing successful partnerships with children's families and communities by creating respectful, reciprocal relationships that support and empower families while involving families in their children's development and learning. (ages birth to 8 years).
 (3 sch: 3-hr lecture) Prerequisite: Instructor Approved